daniellitole/JobAnalyzer/README.md

 # Set Up Guide:

 These instructions will help you to properly install your version of Job Analyzer.
-Please note, this appliciation will not make sense as it was create with a specific user in mind.
+Please note, this appliciation may not make sense as it was create with a specific user (Orange Coast Testing management staff) in mind.
 This repository is for demonstration purposes only.

 Download Instructions:
 1. Download the latest version of the Java Runtime Environment (JRE) at the following link: https://java.com/en/download/manual.jsp